'Emotional' Murray hopes to play Davis Cup again

 Asked whether he thought this could be his last Davis Cup match in Glasgow, Murray said: "I only thought about it at about 5-2 today in the second set.

-"I lost my focus a bit and felt a little bit emotional about that."
+"I lost my focus a bit and felt a little bit emotional about that.

+"Maybe that's the last time I play here or get to play for Britain in front of a crowd like that.

+"If it is the last time, it's been amazing what they've done for our team."

 After missing out on this year's knockout stage, GB are now likely to be in qualifying action early next year.